Norditech-AB/STELLA/_sources/agents/Connecting_Agents.rst.txt

 Example: DemoWeatherAgent
 --------------------------

-The `DemoWeatherAgent` is an example of an agent utilizing the `connections_available` attribute.
-This agent can connect with other agents specialized in various aspects of weather data.
+Here is a version of the `DemoWeatherAgent` utilizing the `connections_available` attribute.
+This agent can delegate tasks to the other agents specialized in various aspects of weather data.

 .. code-block:: python